energinet-open-incubator/innersource-collaboration/meeting_minutes/project-origin-working-session-16-03-2023.md

   - [ ] Empty the “_Done_” column
 - [ ] Review status of [assignments from last meeting].
 (Fill in a list below this item)
   - Laura / @lauranolling
-    - Put another checkpoint on the item list in [#16](https://github.com/energinet-open-incubator/incubator-collaboration/issues/16): Get the same license to cover both Origin and Incubator
+    - ~Put another checkpoint on the item list in [#15](https://github.com/energinet-open-incubator/incubator-open-source-ressources/issues/14): Get the same license to cover both Origin and Incubator~
-    - Duplicate origin-collaboration repository to Energinet Open Incubator (shared assignment)
+    - ~Duplicate origin-collaboration repository to Energinet Open Incubator (shared assignment)~
-      - Do the actual duplication
+      - ~Do the actual duplication~
-      - Make more Energinet-generic
+      - Make Open-Incubator content from Project-Origin more Energinet-generic
     - Set up Github pages
        - Landing page to navigate around structures and templates
        - Split into Open Incubator effort and Project-Origin docs